spacetelescope/jwst/docs/jwst/exp_to_source/main.rst

 Stage 2 exposure-based data products to Stage 3 source-based data products.
 It is only used when there is a known source list for the exposure data, which is required in order to reorganize the data by source.
-Hence it is only usable for NIRSpec MOS, NIRSpec fixed-slit, NIRCam WFSS, and NIRISS WFSS data.
+Hence it is only usable for NIRSpec MOS, NIRSpec fixed-slit, NIRCam WFSS,MIRI WFSS and NIRISS WFSS data.
 Details on the operation for each mode are given below.

 The tool is run near the beginning of the :ref:`calwebb_spec3 <calwebb_spec3>` pipeline, immediately after the :ref:`master background <master_background_step>`